 The fair value of share-based payments is subject to the limitation of the Black-Scholes option pricing model that incorporates market data and involves uncertainty in estimates used by management in the assumptions.
 As the Black-Scholes option pricing model requires the input of highly subjective assumptions, including the volatility of share prices, changes in subjective input assumptions can materially affect the fair value estimate.

 Valuation of derivative liabilities

 The Company evaluates all financial instruments for freestanding and embedded derivatives.
 Derivative liabilities that do not have readily determinable fair value require significant management estimation.
 Effective April 1, 2014, the Company uses a hypothetical investment with a fixed interest rate of return applicable for each quarter equal to the US prime rate, as established in the Wall Street Journal, plus two percent ("Prime Rate").
 Management applied judgment to determine that the deferred compensation (amended terms) contract hosts an embedded derivative that is closely related to the economic characteristics and risks of the host contract, and is not accounted for separately.
 Prior to April 1, 2014, the Company used a hypothetical investment in units of the Dow Jones Industrial Average ("DJIA") to estimate the fair value at the end of each applicable reporting period of the deferred compensation contract that hosts an embedded derivative.
-Changes in the fair value during each reporting period are recorded in the condensed interim consolidated statement of operations and comprehensive loss.
+Changes in the fair value during each reporting period are recorded in profit or loss.
+On September 10, the Company settled the deferred compensation liability and terminated the deferred compensation plan.
+Refer to Note 11.